maxwesemeyer/Pheno_Bayes/README.md

-# Master Thesis Project in R
+# Master Thesis Project in R and Stan
 in progress.....